-RegistryChangesView is a free utility for all versions of Windows that lets you take a snapshot of Windows Registry.
+RegistryChangesView is a freeware compatible with every edition of Windows and provide you capture a snapshot of Registry Editor.
 After capturing a snapshot you can compare it with previously stored Registry snapshots.
 You can Use ShadowCopyView in Windows 10, a small utility to access snapshots of a disk drive.

 RegistryChangesView allows you compare 2 Registry snapshots and detect exact tampering if exists.
 Moreover, you can also export the changes into a .reg file with the help of this tool.
 Read our related guide on How to Import and Export Registry Editor on Windows 10.